Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Default KLine legends are suppressed to keep panes clean and readable.
   - On-chart indicator labels and drawing tool panels follow the same no‑card style (no border/background); only text and icons overlay the chart.

+## On‑Chart Overlay Actions

+- Overlays on the main price pane (Trend Strategy, Bollinger Bands – Pro, Moving Average – Pro, Breakout Strategy, Super Trend – Pro) now display both a gear (Configure) and a trash (Delete) icon when you hover the chart.
+- Clicking the gear opens the corresponding settings modal.
+Support Resitance - Pro intentionally has no configuration and thus only shows Delete.

 ## KLineChart Action Panel Order

 - All drawing tool and indicator action panels now strictly follow: Color, Configure, Delete.